sakaki-/gentoo-on-rpi-64bit/README.md

 * As of v1.5.0 of the image, full `pulseaudio` support has been built into all supplied packages (via a global USE flag).

-* If you are using the Pi-Top image, and have one or more pi-topSPEAKER units plugged in, the HDMI audio stream will [automatically play](#ptspeaker) though these.
+* If you are using a Pi-Top chassis, have emerged `rpi-64bit-meta` with the `pitop` USE flag set, and have one or more pi-topSPEAKER units plugged in, the HDMI audio stream will [automatically play](#ptspeaker) though these.
 You should also be able to change the [screen backlight brightness](#ptbrightness) using the [keyboard buttons](#ptkeycuts), see the [remaining battery charge](#ptbattery) in the top panel, and find that the when you shut down your system, the hub [powers off](#ptpoweroff) your Pi-Top properly.
   * Pi-Top (v1) users: you can (at your option) swap out your existing RPi3 Model B board for a RPi3 Model B+; everything should work as before, but performance will be increased somewhat (the peak normal clock speed of the B+ is faster (at 1.4GHz) than the B (at 1.2GHz); also, the B+ includes a heat spreader, so is less prone to thermal throttling when worked hard).
 While you could in principle also use an RPi4 in the Pi-Top chassis, you'd need an adaptor for the microHDMI and power connectors, and you may also find the unit draws more power than the Pi-Top circuitry can supply, so this approach is not recommended.

 * The frequency governor is switched to `ondemand` (from the default, `powersave`), for better performance, as of version 1.0.1.
 This is managed by the `sys-apps/rpi3-ondemand-cpufreq` package (see [below](#ondemand)).